-The security functional requirement "Stored data integrity monitoring and action (FDP_SDI.2)" requires the implementation of an EDC error detection mechanism which detects integrity errors of the data stored in the memory and an ECC error correction mechanism which corrects one bit errors and informs about more bit errors.
+The security functional requirement "Stored data integrity monitoring and action (FDP\SDI.2)" requires the implementation of an EDC error detection mechanism which detects integrity errors of the data stored in the memory and a ECC error correction mechanism which corrects one bit errors and informs about more bit errors.
 By this malfunction of the TOE by using corrupt data is prevented.
-Therefore FDP_SDI.2 is suitable to meet the security objective.
+Therefore FDP\SDI.2 is suitable to meet the security objective.